roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Mmmmhmmmm!"
 Vic moaned in agreement, a larger smile crossing her lips while she nibbled on her finger.

  Laughing at Vic's eagerness and glanced over at her naked body.
 I could see a thin trail of cum oozing out of her both her still gaping holes.
 "You should crawl over there and clean her up."
 I said to Jenny.
-Report_Story #11
+1